ArthurGareginyan/my-custom-functions/readme.txt

 = 4.19 =
 * CodeMirror library updated to the latest version v5.38.0.
 The directory structure is changed (files are better organized).
 Added a test files for the CodeMirror modes.
+* Updated the method of loading the modes and addons of the CodeMirror library.

 = 4.18 =
 * Fixed a bug due to which the plugin data that stored in the database to not be deleted during the uninstallation of the plugin.